realpython/materials/python-sqlite-sqlalchemy/README.md

-# Python / Sqlite /SqlAlchemy article
+# Python / SQLite /SqlAlchemy article

-This repository contains the content and example code for the python / sqlite / sqlaclchemy article I'm writing for Real Python.
+This repository contains the content and example code for the Python / SQLite / SqlAclchemy article I'm writing for Real Python.

 This project was built using Python 3.8.0